gr82morozr/codereview/README.md

       ^.*Another pattern to filter.*$
       ^.*\[KEY\]$

-    Returns a dictionary with static parameters and a key "patterns" (a list of removal regex strings).
+    Returns a dictionary with static parameters and a key "patterns" containing a list of removal regex strings.
     """
     config = {}
     patterns = []